 Opium poppies have long been replaced with organic fresh produce an initiative introduced by the late King Bhumibol Adulyadej to enhance the life of the Hill Tribe people through his Royal Project Foundation.

 Our love for the city began from the moment we stepped off the plane at Chiang Mai International Airport.
-The warmth of the local people, lively pace of life and laid-back charm attracts visitors to the city time and time again.
+The warmth of the local people, the lively pace of life and the laid-back charm attract visitors to the city time and time again.

 What we love about Chiang Mai

-Chiang Mai is alive, it has a vibrant nightlife, diverse restaurant and cafe scene, stunning Buddhist temples, exotic festivals, fascinating markets and home to a fabulous array of attractions.
+Chiang Mai is alive, it has a vibrant nightlife, diverse restaurant and cafe scene, stunning Buddhist temples, exotic festivals, and fascinating markets and is home to a fabulous array of attractions.

 Most expats living in Chiang Mai enjoy a quality of life they could only dream of in their home country.
-Dining out and meeting up with friends for a fun night out become a regular occurrence rather than something you only do on special occasion.
+Dining out and meeting up with friends for a fun night out becomes a regular occurrence rather than something you only do on a special occasion.

 Living in this exotic location is thrilling, I love Chiang Mai’s unique differences.
 Simple things such as riding through the back streets in a local bus called a Songthaew can often take my breath away.